Letter of Credit Process

 1. The buyer presents their trade deal by submitting a buy and sell agreement or a proforma invoice.

 2. Secondly, BWT will do an analysis of the trade deal between the buyer and seller.
-And will also, informs the party, if their request is approved or not.
+And will also, inform the party, if their request is approved or not.

 3. And, if approved, we will send the service agreement to the client.
 Also, we will inform them about the admin charges to initiate their transaction.

-5. Finally, upon receipt of DLC MT700 draft approval and the DLC issuance fee, we will open the required Letters of Credit from our European Bank account via swift MT700 in favor of the seller.
+5. Finally, upon receipt of Letters of Credit draft approval and the issuance fee, we will open the required Import LC from our European Bank account via swift MT700 in favor of the seller.
 Certainly, it will not take more than 2 banking days to complete the transaction.

 Apply for Letters of Credit